Why you should invest in drones for real estate marketing

 This kind of visual marketing speaks for itself: homes with aerial images sell 68% faster than those without.
 When a client asks to see a property, instead of many hours of photography, panoramas, and lighting, with a few fly-bys a drone can capture the entire plot in a few minutes.

 That’s one of the reasons 73% of clients are more likely to list with agents using video.
 Montages, slow-zoom, the plot captured at any distance from any angle - all with one simple tool.

 It’ll provide unique insights, movement, and dynamism to any marketing or property plans in your business.
 It could just be the new perspective you need!

 The pros and cons of drones

-First of all, drones allow you to show your clients the full exterior of the house without any of the long process of organising a house visit, or photo shoots from more difficult angles requiring skilled photographers.
+First of all, drones allow you to show your clients the full exterior of the house without any of the long processes of organizing a house visit, or photoshoots from more difficult angles requiring skilled photographers.
 The whole area can be shot in a few minutes.

 They also give you the ability to capture unique shots of the plot of land you can’t get from any other medium.
 A close-up bird's eye view, a 360 panorama outside the house, a slow-zoom directly down the street - none of these was possible before the drone.